 After the French Revolution, Paris' burial sites were in a terrible state.
 Plague and war had caused a high body count and the cemeteries and graveyards were struggling to cope.
 The main offender was Cimetière des Saints-Innocents (Holy Innocents' Cemetery).
 What began as a cemetery with crypts and mausoleums soon became a site of mass graves with pits holding up to 1,500 deceased at a time, all chaotically piled on top of one another.
 This resulted in incomplete decomposition of the bodies and created a danger to public health.
 As early as the 1700s there were complaints about Saints-Innocents.
 Merchants of the nearby market Les Halles complained of the difficulties in conducting business near the site because of unsanitary conditions and perfume shops in the area went out of business due to the odour from the decomposing corpses making it difficult for patrons to smell the parfumiers’ wares!

 To reduce the number of interments, burial fees were increased.
 Whilst this helped the local churches out it did little to alleviate the problem.
-By 1780 over 2 million bodies had been buried in the cemetery during its 600 years of operation.
+By 1780 over 2 million bodies had been buried in Saints-Innocents during its 600 years of operation.
 It wasn’t just the general public who were burying their dead there; the prison, morgue, hospital Hôtel-Dieu and sixteen different parishes were using it to dispose of their dead.
-Add to that the deceased from the three plagues Paris saw between the 13th and 14th centuries, and the many Cour des miracles (slums) around the city., the problem soon became unmanageable.
-The decision to close it, and other burial sites in the capital, happened September 4th 1780 after a spring of torrential rain caused a basement wall of one of the buildings parallel to the cemetery to collapse under the sheer weight of bodies.
-After this ‘Intra muros’ (burials within the city walls) were forbidden and a project was initiated to exhume and inter the remains in what is now an ossuary in the Paris Catacombs.
+Add to that the deceased from the three plagues Paris saw between the 13th and 14th centuries, and the many unfortunate inhabitants of the Cour des miracles (slums) around the city whose life expectancy was (probably mercifully) short, the problem soon became unmanageable.
+The decision to close Saints-Innocents, and other burial sites in the capital, happened September 4th 1780 after a spring of torrential rain caused a basement wall of one of the buildings parallel to the cemetery to collapse under the sheer weight of bodies.
+After this 'Intra muros' (burials within the city walls) were forbidden and a project was initiated to exhume and inter the remains in what is now an ossuary in the Paris Catacombs.
 The fermented acids and fats from incomplete decomposition, however, were saved and ’recycled’ into candles and soaps.
 Waste not, want not as they say!

 The remains of those buried at Saints-Innocents (and other decommissioned burial sites in Paris) were later interred in what is now the Catacombs (you can read more about the creation of the Catacombs here).